WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 The EventBridge service does not support event sampling out of the box.
 To enable event sampling, one can cleverly utilize event filtering.

 [Thi blog post](https://dev.to/aws-builders/one-weird-trick-for-sampling-eventbridge-events-mlp) talks about just that.
 Consider giving it a read!

-#### DLQ

-- you can set up DLQ for a given target of a rule

-- the EB will **annotate the message that is pushed to DLQ with basic error info**.
-This will allow you to debug stuff bettter

 #### Decoupling